Materials, Processes and Drawing

 At the end of each unit you will be asked to reflect on your learning in your sketchbook, either with drawings or writing, or mixed media journaling.
 This process of learning is aligned to a first year design module at university and the professional practice of design–using ‘the crit’ to discuss work in progress.

 How will I learn?

-There are lectures in the form of audio podcasts and discussions with your classmates to get their perspectives, and practise-based design activities to develop your skills and theoretical knowledge that will support your learning.
+There are lectures in the form of screencasts and discussions with your classmates to get their perspectives, and practise-based design activities to develop your skills and theoretical knowledge that will support your learning.
 You will produce research and materials, processes and drawing investigation using your sketchbook/journal and produce a final outcome that will be submitted as a photograph as evidence you have completes the learning unit.
-You access everything through an easy to use online platform: course content, media rich learning resources.
+You access everything through an easy to use online platform: the course content and media rich learning resources.

 Define your identity as a designer.
 You will learn the basic principles of what design is, and what is does by working through three exciting live project ‘briefs’.
 You will gain an understanding of how to use the basic materials, processes and techniques–as well as drawing and writing in your sketchbook/journal–to produce a portfolio of work that demonstrates you creativity, passion and comprehension of design.

 Tier 1 Insight and Development